Skip to content

 Assertion Syntax

-readme-assert transforms special comments in your code blocks into assert.deepEqual() or assert.throws() calls.
+readme-assert transforms special comments in your code blocks into assertion calls.
+Primitives use assert.strictEqual(), while objects and arrays use assert.deepStrictEqual().
+Error assertions use assert.throws().

 Use //=> after an expression to assert its value: